 Factors that increase the risk of developing GERD include:

-- Hiatal hernia
+- a hiatal hernia

-- Smoking and passive smoking
+- smoking and passive smoking

-- Certain medical conditions including dry mouth, asthma, delayed stomach emptying, and scleroderma
+- certain medical conditions, including dry mouth, asthma, delayed stomach emptying, and scleroderma